They

 and took it home.
 He also bought her a pair of shoes to go with the fabric.
 He

-called a day after to say the shoes were not the size of his wife, and so he was
+called a day after to say the shoes were not the size of his wife, so he would return the shoe.
+After two days, he brought the shoe back, and I asked him if his wife liked the fabric he had bought.
+The expression on his face said

 it all.
 He was pained in his spirit over the fact that his wife didn’t